 Foods That Ease Perimenopause Symptoms

 From a Traditional Chinese Medicine (TCM) viewpoint, menopause is mainly associated with kidney deficiency, either in yin or yang.
+As the entire body’s yin and yang relies on the kidney’s yin and yang, any deficiency in either the kidney’s yin or yang or both would lead to a decline in overall endocrine and physiological function.

 Warming the kidney yang helps boost the overall body condition in menopausal women, particularly for those with dull complexion, limb coldness, fatigue, back soreness and frequent urination.
+Nourishing the kidney yin would especially help menopausal women who face hot flushes, anxiety, insomnia and dry complexion.

 Women will experience different symptoms during this time.
 Some will only have them for a short time while others may have serious symptoms that last for years.
 As a result, nutritional requirements vary from woman to woman and often change during the transitional process.
 Every woman should eat according to their own particular health needs.
 Some beneficial foods are listed below.